home under construction

 Who Qualifies For A VA Construction Loan?

-How Do VA New Construction Loans Work?
+How To Apply For A VA New Construction Loan

-1. Get A Certificate Of Eligibility (COE)
+1. Acquire A Certificate Of Eligibility (COE)

 2. Get Preapproved For A Loan

-Next, you need to get preapproved for the loan.
+Next, you’ll need to get preapproved for the loan.
 You can do that through a bank or credit union.
 However, not all VA lenders provide VA construction loans, so you may have to ask additional questions during the preapproval process.

 Preapproval is essential because it helps you get an idea of the type of house you can afford to build.
 It also shows your builder that you’re committed to seeing this process through.